Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 ### 7. Rush Job Rejection with Custom Message (NOT COMPLETE)
 **Issue:** From TODO BATCH 4, item 5
-- [BROKEN: Rush jobs is not text wrapping the title and sescription properly always.
+- [FIXED: Rush jobs is not text wrapping the title and sescription properly always.
 It will sometimes extend beyong the card's boundary.
 Bad.
 It needs to wrap here.]
-- [BROKEN: Relatedly, in /check-in-check-out, the title and description tests need to wrap instead of extending beyond the card boundary.
+- [FIXED: Relatedly, in /check-in-check-out, the title and description tests need to wrap instead of extending beyond the card boundary.
 This error is also causing the button to potentially appear in the wrong place.]
 - [BROKEN: Relatedly, in the home page and in /fridges, the tool tip containing the measurement description needs to wrap and be inside of the boundary as mentioned somewhere else in this document.]
 - [BROKEN: Relatedly, in archive, under Notes, the description should truncate and have a tooltip with a wrapped version of the description in a way that makes sense.]